lykmapipo/sails-police/README.md

 - `lastSignInIpAddress` : Keeps track of the previous IP address user used to log with into your API

 - `track(ipAddress,callback(error,trackable))` : This is model instance method, which when called with the IP address, it will update current tracking details and set the provided IP address as the `currentSignInIpAddress`.
-On successfully callback will be get invoked and provide error if occur and the current updated model instance.
+On successfully tracking, a provided `callback` will be get invoked and provided with error if occur and the current updated model instance.

 Example
 ```js